 - Possession of skills required to promote mutual understanding between the United States and Israel is an important evaluation criterion.

-The Post-Graduate Student Program is administered for the Department of State by the Institute of International Education (IIE).
+The M.A. degree Program is administered for the Department of State by the Institute of International Education (IIE).
 Details on the program and on submission of applications may be found on the IIE website here.

 Candidates currently enrolled as students at an institution of higher learning must submit their applications through their college/university.
 On-campus submission deadlines are usually in the first half of September.
 For full details regarding the on-campus application process, students should contact the Fulbright Program Adviser on their campuses.
 The names and contact details of campus Fulbright Program Advisers are listed on IIE’s website.